michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0093.md

 - n: someone who speaks by divine inspiration; someone who is an interpreter of the will of God
 - n: an authoritative person who divines the future
 ### Family
-prophet: prophecy, prophetic+;prophecy: prophecies, prophetical;prophetic: prophetically, unprophetic;unprophetic: unprophetically
+- prophet: prophecy, prophetic+
+- prophecy: prophecies, prophetical
+- prophetic: prophetically, unprophetic
+- unprophetic: unprophetically
 ### Examples
 - After all, Jesus is a beloved prophet in Islam, though Muslims don’t believe he’s the son of God.
 - Just as the Prophet Micah did by asking, “What does God require of us?”